Garden Design

 To help you visualise your garden

 As a creative, I visualise the transformation of a space through the structure, planting and time.
 It's not always easy to convey these ideas, so I give a lot of attention to producing graphics which can portray the idea.
-These are generally created from 3D mcomputer modelling, with some hand-drawn elements.
+These are generally created from 3D computer modelling, with hand-drawn elements.

 I am also quite used to designing and producing documantation required to accompany planning applications.